nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-09-02-the-evolution-of-a-blog-the-race-for-responsiveness-and-even-a-little-support-from-wp-engine/index.md

 ---
+title: The evolution of a blog, the race for responsiveness and even a little support from WP Engine
+date: 2012-09-02
+author: MrHinsh
 id: "8617"
-title: "The evolution of a blog, the race for responsiveness and even a little support from WP Engine"
-date: "2012-09-02"
-categories:
-  - "me"
-coverImage: "nakedalm-logo-128-link-9-9.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "the-evolution-of-a-blog-the-race-for-responsiveness-and-even-a-little-support-from-wp-engine"
+slug: the-evolution-of-a-blog-the-race-for-responsiveness-and-even-a-little-support-from-wp-engine
 aliases:
 - /blog/the-evolution-of-a-blog-the-race-for-responsiveness-and-even-a-little-support-from-wp-engine
+categories:
+- me
+coverImage: nakedalm-logo-128-link-9-9.png

 ---

 [![WPEngine-Logo-300x125](images/WPEngine-Logo-300x125_thumb-11-11.jpg "WPEngine-Logo-300x125")](http://www.shareasale.com/r.cfm?b=394686&u=687520&m=41388&urllink=&afftrack=)You may have noticed a little down time today.
 Thanks to the folks who emails to let me now of problems, some I was already on top of… others needed a good poking.
 The downtime was due to me moving my hosting provider.
 This blog has had a few homes over the years (my goodness…6 years!) and as it has grown so it has slowed.
 My site is image heavy and I also make poor choice of plugins in favour of features.
 It has been a constant annoyance for me that my blog has had abysmal loading times of late.
 { .post-img }